necsi/source-translation-text/0_english_source/guidelines.md

 Special guidelines for medical workers during the Covid-19 Pandemic

--Details extra precautions which should be taken by medical workers during the pandemic
+- Details extra precautions which should be taken by medical workers during the pandemic

 High-Risk Institution Guidelines